lumonald/existing-wordpress-development-docker/README.md

 The `wordpress` container has 2 volumes -

-1. The `site/wp-content` folder - Copy thw `wp-content` folder from the production site.
+1. The `site/wp-content` folder - Copy the `wp-content` folder from the production site.
 It's used for all customisations outside of the core WordPress code.
 This includes the themes, plugins, uploads etc.

 2. `init/prep.sh` - Disables plugins as defined in the `.env` file.
 It also makes the `wp-content` folder the same owner/group as the rest of the site.